-The biggest market in California’s capital city—with over 120 vendors, offering countless peppers, fruits, mushrooms and rainbow-hued cauliflower—convenes year-round at the underpass of U.S. 50 (look up to see how the ceiling has been emblazoned with a blue-sky mural).
-Other markets happen in Sacramento almost every day during the summer; one is the Capital Mall Market, which features food trucks at lunchtime.
+The biggest market in California’s capital city with over 120 vendors, offering countless peppers, fruits, mushrooms and rainbow hued cauliflower convenes year round at the underpass of US 50 (look up to see how the ceiling has been emblazoned with a blue sky mural).
+Other markets happen in Sacramento almost every day during the summer; one is the Capital Mall Market, which features food vans at lunchtime.

 Fridays and Sundays

-The Friday market (May through November) at San Pedro Square offers fresh produce, artisanal breads and gifts and some offbeat Silicon Valley tech—like the occasional Blender Bike, which you can pedal to make your own smoothie.
-On Sundays the Japantown Marketoffers diverse veggies—like great daikon (white radish), won bok, and bok choy—along with artisanal breads and barbecue.
+The Friday market (May to November) at San Pedro Square offers fresh produce, artisanal breads and gifts, and some offbeat Silicon Valley tech like the occasional Blender Bike, which you can pedal to make your own smoothie.
+On Sundays the Japantown Market offers diverse veggies such as great daikon (white radish), won bok and pak choi along with artisanal breads and barbecue.

 Wednesday afternoons and Saturday mornings

-Celebrity sightings are almost as common as just-picked strawberries—plus basil, quince, snowpeas and more—at this party-like market with three locations.
-Word is that L.A.’s A-list chefs tend to shop at Wednesday’s market on Arizona Avenue between 4th & Ocean.
+Celebrity sightings are almost as common as just picked strawberries plus basil, quince, mange tout and more at this party like market with three locations.
+The word is that LA’s A-list chefs tend to shop at Wednesday’s market on Arizona Avenue between 4th & Ocean.

-This L.A.
-County market runs as late as 8 p.m. during the summer—a nice way to catch a sunset and also take in some Long Beach history: The coastal location was the site of the 1932 Olympic rowing competition and the 1968 Olympic rowing trials.
+This LA County market is open as late as 8 pm during the summer a nice way to catch a sunset and also take in some Long Beach history: the coastal location was the site of the 1932 Olympic rowing competition and the 1968 Olympic rowing trials.
 These days you’ll also find local produce, prepared food and live music.

 The Orange County city’s Center Street Promenade is closed to cars for this lunchtime and afternoon market.
-It truly becomes a stroll-able promenade through produce vendors—lots of avocados, citrus and herbs—crafts, and prepared foods like tamales, barbecue and roasted corn.
+This means you can truly wander through the produce—lots of avocados, citrus and herbs crafts, and prepared foods such as tamales, barbecued meats and roasted corn-on-the-cob.

 Little Italy Mercato, San Diego

-Tucked on one side of downtown, the San Diego neighbourhood of Little Italy is already a foodie magnet (with such restaurants as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
-After looking over the fruits and veggies, don’t miss the artisanal breads, gourmet guacamole, vegan bacon and greens-rich smoothies.
+Tucked in on one side of the city centre, the San Diego district of Little Italy is already a foodie magnet (with restaurants such as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
+After looking over the fruit and veg, don’t miss the artisanal breads, gourmet guacamole, vegan bacon and greens rich smoothies.

 Saturday mornings and Wednesday afternoons

 This wildly popular market has incredible produce (look for unusual Asian fruits and vegetables), entertainment and cooking demos.
-The “Picnic in the Park” market (Wednesday evenings from mid-March through October) includes a wine and beer garden, music and kids’ activities.
+The 'Picnic in the Park' market (Wednesday evenings from mid March to October) includes a wine and beer garden, music and children's activities.

 Downtown SLO Farmers' Market, San Luis Obispo

-State Street is the city’s main shopping street any day, but Tuesday it comes alive with chef-magnet produce—like local olives, pistachios and seasonal fruit pies from nearby Solvang—and live music.
+State Street is the city’s main shopping street every day, but on Tuesdays it comes alive with chef magnet produce including local olives, pistachios and seasonal fruit pies from nearby Solvang and live music.
 The city has five others days’ worth of markets, too.

 Saturdays, Sundays and Wednesdays

-The desert metro area has a trio of markets—in Palm Springs as well as Palm Desert and La Quinta.
-(Good news: The markets move indoors, with air-conditioning, during the summer).
-Look for local dates, avocados and grapes, as well as lavender and fresh-made tamales.
+The desert metro area has a trio of markets in Palm Springs as well as Palm Desert and La Quinta.
+(Good news: the markets move indoors, with air conditioning, during the summer.)
+Look for local dates, avocados and grapes, as well as lavender and freshly made tamales.